rubyworks/library/README.md

 ## Status

+Library started out as a project called "ROLL", which stood for *Ruby Objectified Library Ledger*.
-Library works well.
-The core system has been in use for years.
-Library was originally called Roll and was RubyForge project #1004.
+Create in 2006, it was RubyForge project #1004.
 She's actually been around a while!
+Over the years the code has gone through several rewrites, but has always remained in service as a development tool.
 So, on the whole, the underlying functionality is in good working order.
-But the system is still undergoing some development, in particular, work on simplifying configuration and management, so some things are still subject to change.
+However, the system is still undergoing some refinement --as one can imagine, it is not the easiest type of library to write or maintain.
+So some things are still subject to change.

 ## Copyrights